 Feeling high off of last year's absolutely killer debut album, The Junk have once again teamed up with Rum Bar Records to give you ten more head boppin' floor shakers in the form of Stars In The Night.
 They're a little more polished than they were on their home recorded debut, but they haven't abandoned any of the recklessness inherent in their nature.
-If you haven't done so already, it's time to get yourself hooked on Indonesian Junk.

 The gang first kicked out of the gate in Spring of 2014 when Chinese Telephones guitarist / Ramma Lamma bassist Daniel James unleashed a series of home recorded demos on bandcamp.
 Although initially intended as a solo project, he soon enlisted a lineup including former Nerve Twin Johnny Cyanide and they began playing shows in May of that year.